Skip to main content

 BI Payment System Compliance

-Bank Indonesia (BI) regulates payment service providers (PJP) and payment system infrastructure operators (PIP) through two parallel instruments: PBI 23/6/PBI/2021 for PJP governance and PBI 23/7/PBI/2021 for PIP governance.
+Bank Indonesia (BI) regulates payment service providers (PJP) and payment system infrastructure platform teams (PIP) through two parallel instruments: PBI 23/6/PBI/2021 for PJP governance and PBI 23/7/PBI/2021 for PIP governance.
 Both require internal and external IS (information system) audits, incident reporting, and operational governance controls.
 QRIS — the national QR payment standard — is further governed by PADG 21/18/PADG/2019, amended by Governor Regulation No. 3/2025 (effective 19 February 2025), covering interoperability, security, and efficiency requirements.
 Search the BI regulations page for PADG 3/2025 for the current text.

 caution